OVERVIEW

 LLC

-You can open a solo 401k as an LLC, as long as you have no employees that work over 1,000 hours in your business (excluding your spouse).
+You can open a solo 401k as an LLC, as long as you have no employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods (excluding your spouse).
 This is true whether you operate as a single-member LLC or as a multi-member LLC.
 For multi-member LLC’s, your plan provider will simply exclude their roles from your solo 401k plan.

 Contribution limits for an LLC